 Allergies don't cause asthma, but kids who have allergies are more likely to get asthma.

 Eczema can be an itchy nuisance and cause scratching that makes the problem worse.
-Fortunately, more than half of the kids who have eczema today will be over it by the time they're teenagers.
+Many kids who have eczema today will be over it by the time they're teens.

 Helping your child manage an egg allergy means reading food labels carefully, being aware of what he or she eats, and carrying the right medicines in case of an allergic reaction.